+Proponent And Exception Authority.
 The proponent of this pamphlet is the Office of the Chief of Staff.
-The proponent has the authority to approve exceptions to this pamphlet that are consistent with controlling law and regulation.
-The proponent may delegate this approval authority, in writing to the Command Safety Officer.
+The proponent has the authority to approve exceptions to this pamphlet consistent with controlling law and regulation.
+The proponent may delegate this approval authority in writing to the Command Safety Officer.

-Army manangement control Process.
-This pamphlet contains management control provisions in accordance with AR 11-2, but does not identify key management controls that must be evaluated.
+Army Management Control Process.
+This pamphlet contains management control provisions by AR 11-2 but does not identify key management controls that must be evaluated.